 Schedule E vs. Schedule C and material participation

-Most rental income is reported on Schedule E (passive), but short-term rentals providing "substantial services" (like daily cleaning or meals) may be treated as active businesses on Schedule C. This triggers self-employment tax but may also unlock different loss deduction rules.
 Your COA must clearly separate "service-related" expenses to help your CPA determine your classification.
 Furthermore, tracking hours and involvement is essential for documenting "material participation," which can allow you to deduct losses against active income.

 Depreciation and cost segregation

-- Recapture Risk: Remember that depreciation is "allowed or allowable," meaning the IRS assumes you took it.
+Remember that depreciation is "allowed or allowable," meaning the IRS assumes you took it.
 Understanding depreciation on rental property is vital to calculating your basis correctly upon sale.

-The "14-Day Rule" and proration
+The "14-day rule" and expense proration

 Review a checklist of rental property deductions to ensure your accounts capture every opportunity, from rental property repair tax deduction items to travel costs.
 Understanding vacation rental tax rules and Airbnb qualified business income (QBI) requires data that only a granular COA can provide.